 Fall in output.
-The factor whose contribution accounts for the largest share of the decrease in output, 93%, is labor.
-Capital's falling contribution is also important, but labor's contribution is almost four times larger.
-The role of decreasing aggregate productivity is slightly lower than half in magnitude compared to the role of falling contribution of capital.
-Decomposing the contribution of aggregate productivity to the role of mean productivity and allocative efficiency of inputs as it relates to productivity reveals a rise in mean unweighed productivity (41%)with cost-share-based and 44% with proxy-based method) and a corresponding fall in allocative efficiency (-52%) with cost-share-based method and -55% with the proxy-based method).
+The factor whose contribution accounts for the largest share of the decrease in output, 89%, is labor.
+Capital's falling contribution is also important, but labor's contribution is more than three times larger.
+The role of decreasing aggregate productivity is slightly lower than the contribution of capital.
+Decomposing the contribution of aggregate productivity to the role of mean productivity and allocative efficiency of inputs as it relates to productivity reveals a rise in mean unweighed productivity (49% with cost-share-based and 44% with proxy-based method) and a corresponding fall in allocative efficiency (-70%) with cost-share-based method and -55% with the proxy-based method).
 The mean productivity and the allocative efficiency related to productivity, are two terms which are tightly linked.
 They capture the fact that firms that newly enter the economy are more productive than old firms.
 However, because they entered post 1988 and had little time to grow, they are small.
 Because allocative efficiency exactly measures the extent to which productive firms command a large share of inputs, unsurprisingly, allocative efficiency contributes to the fall in GDP between 1987 and 1993.
-On aggregate, productivity matters little in the change in output between 1987 and the lowest point of the recession, 1993.
+On aggregate, relative to the role of labor productivity matters little in the change in output between 1987 and the lowest point of the recession, 1993.

 Identifying the main driving force behind the decline in output is interesting per se.
 Additionally, it allows to address the literature that aims to understand why GDP unexpectedly fell in post-communist economies.
-Two main papers stand out among the many written on the output fall: both relate the decrease in output to changing buyer-supplier relationships.
-I address both papers in turn.
+Two main papers stand out

 fall (1987-93) recovery (1993-99)

-contribution of $\Delta$ aggregate productivity -10 110
+contribution of Δ aggregate productivity -10 110

-contribution of $\Delta L$ -93 -9
+contribution of ΔL -93 -9

-contribution of $\Delta K$ -26 12
+contribution of ΔK -26 12

-contribution of $\Delta$ realloc inputs 11 -21
+contribution of Δ realloc inputs 11 -21

 contribution of non-linearities 17 9

 sum -100 100